(Updated to remove details about pyconfigure now this is gone.)

-The ./bootstrap.sh, ./configure and make steps are pretty unusual for a Python application.
-These are based on pyconfigure by Brandon Invergo.
+The autogen.sh/configure/make steps are pretty unusual for a Python application.

 I suspect we may be able to add a lot of clarity and remove a significant barrier to contribution by looking at an alternative, but I'm not fully across the background here.

 ./autogen.sh && ./configure && make currently:

 That's all pretty unusual for a Python application, and adds a lot of fairly dense build config/infrastructure.

 The translation building makes sense, and it's nice that the system can find the python interpreter, but beyond that these tools aren't normally used to create virtualenvs and install Python/JS deps.
 That's a bit unusual.

 Installing could be a compelling feature, if we're not installing as a Python package.
 But maybe a python package would be easier.